 Today, this is done by backing up the source universe and restoring it to the target universe.
 In addition to copying all the data, this copies the table schemas so they are identical on both sides.
 Before the backup is done, the current Raft log IDs are saved so the replication can be started after the restore from a time before the backup was done.
 This ensures any data written to the source universe during the backup is replicated.

 Ongoing work, #17862, will replace using backup and restore here with directly copying RocksDB files between the source and target universes.
 This will be more performant and flexible and remove the need for external storage like S3 to set up replication.

 Supported deployment scenarios

-The replication of data can be bi-directional between two clusters.
-In this case, both clusters can perform reads and writes.
-Writes to any cluster is asynchronously replicated to the other cluster with a timestamp for the update.
-If the same key is updated in both clusters at a similar time window, this will result in the write with the larger timestamp becoming the latest write.
-Thus, in this case, the clusters are all active, and this deployment mode is called a multi-master deployment or active-active deployment.
+The replication of data can be bidirectional between two universes, in which case both universes can perform reads and writes.
+Writes to any universe are asynchronously replicated to the other universe with a timestamp for the update.
+If the same key is updated in both universes at similar times, this results in the write with the larger timestamp becoming the latest write.
+In this case, the universes are both active, and this deployment mode is called a multi-master or active-active deployment.

-This topology involves many source clusters sending data to one central sink cluster.
-This is currently not officially supported #11535.
+This topology involves many source universes sending data to one central target universe.
+See #11535 for details.

 More complex topologies